-House Bill No. by Representative Braud seeks to regulate out-of-state tow trucks conducting intrastate towing in Louisiana and to standardize signage requirements for private property towing.
-The bill mandates that all tow trucks operating in the state display a Louisiana towing license plate and adhere to specific registration and authority requirements.
-Out-of-state tow trucks are prohibited from engaging in intrastate towing unless they are registered with the Federal Motor Carrier Safety Administration and possess a valid U.S. Department of Transportation Number.
-Additionally, tow trucks operating in interstate commerce must provide documentation to state police to demonstrate their intent of interstate transport before entering Louisiana.
+House Bill No. 728, introduced by Representative Braud, seeks to regulate intrastate towing by out-of-state operators and establish uniform signage requirements for private property towing in Louisiana.
+The bill mandates that tow trucks operating within the state must display a Louisiana towing license plate and adhere to specific registration and authority requirements.
+It prohibits out-of-state tow trucks from conducting intrastate towing unless they are registered with the Federal Motor Carrier Safety Administration and possess a valid U.S. Department of Transportation Number.
+Additionally, tow trucks engaged in interstate commerce must provide documentation to state police verifying their intent to transport vehicles across state lines.

 Statutes affected: HB728 Original: 32:1736(A)